mit212/lab3_2024/README.md

 Estimated time of completion: 10 min

 ### 1.1 Validate Encoders
 Run `test_code/encoder_test.cpp` to validate your encoder setup.
 Remember to open the Serial Monitor to see the output.
+Make sure that both the direction and the magnitude make sense!

 ### 1.2 Validate Motors
 Run `test_code/motor_drive_test.cpp` to validate your motor setup.
 You should see both motors oscillating back and forth.